uiua-lang/uiua/site/new_tutorial/Types.md

 If you don't like the significant whitespace of `@ `, `@\s` is also space.

-s noted in the advice diagnostic above, string literals, delimited by `"`s, create rank-1 character arrays, which are generally just called strings.
+As noted in the advice diagnostic above, string literals, delimited by `"`s, create rank-1 character arrays, which are generally just called strings.

 ```uiua
 ⊸△ "Hellow, World!"